Home / Recipes / Angel Hair Pasta with Chinese Beef Sauce

 How to prepare pasta

-Pre cooked Pasta with oil
+Pre-cooked angel hair Pasta with oil

 Getting both the pasta and sauce just right at the same time can be tricky.
 In this recipe, you can cook the sauce first, then prepare the pasta and combine them later.